enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 #### Email Sign up
 {:.no_toc}

 In a new incognito window (or private browsing session, etc.), a user should verify that they are not cookied by an email signup action.
-On a site page with an email signup form (i.e. a popup, an on-page form, etc.), the user should submit their email address and should verify that their browser has been successfully cookied.
+On a site page with an email signup form (e.g. a popup, an on-page form, etc.), the user should submit their email address and should verify that their browser has been successfully cookied.

 #### Bounce
 {:.no_toc}